rickslayer/pessl-task/README.md

 ## 💫 Use

     ```shell
-    # Acess the frontend just a plus to input some parameters
+    # Acess the frontend to input some parameters
-    localhost:8001/front
+    pessl.localhost:8001/front

     # Endpoint payload
     pessl.localhost:8001/api/payload